 The Congress was viewed as a threat to National Prohibition in the US.
 At the time, it had existed under two years.

 Roy A. Haynes

 With the passage of time it became increasingly clear in the U.S. that Prohibition was failing.
 But much worse, that it was counter productive.
-That is. it was worse than no Prohibition.
+That is, it was worse than nothing.
 It was causing very serious problems.